GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-59/index.md

 </figure>

-Because of the way macOS handles notifications, there are a few low usage APIs that are now discouraged, as they’ll result in a degraded experience on macOS.
+Because of the way macOS handles notifications, there are a few low usage APIs that are now discouraged, as they'll result in a degraded experience on macOS.

 Check out our [Updates post](https://developers.google.com/web/updates/2017/04/native-mac-os-notifications) for all the details.